peteroupc/peteroupc.github.io/randomfunc.md

 [^99]: Osada, R., Funkhouser, T., et al., "Shape Distributions", _ACM Transactions on Graphics 21(4), Oct.
 2002.

+[^100]: Schechtman, G., Zinn, J., On the volume of intersection of two Lp^n balls.
+1990.

+[^101]: Barthe, F., Guédon, O., et al., "A probabilistic approach to the geometry of the lP^N-ball", Annals of Probability 33(2), 2005.

+[^102]: Alternatively, if `p` is an integer greater than 0, generate a random point on the surface of an ball with `N+p` dimensions and the given radius (for example, using `RandomPointOnSphere(N+p,radius,p)`), then discard the last `p` coordinates of that point (Corollary 1 of Lacko, V., & Harman, R. (2012).
+A conditional distribution approach to uniform sampling on spheres and balls in Lp spaces. _Metrika_, 75(7), 939-951).

-[^100]: See the _Mathematics Stack Exchange_ question titled "Random multivariate in hyperannulus", `questions/1885630`.
+[^103]: See the _Mathematics Stack Exchange_ question titled "Random multivariate in hyperannulus", `questions/1885630`.

-[^101]: See the _Stack Overflow_ question "Uniform sampling (by volume) within a cone", `questions/41749411`.
+[^104]: See the _Stack Overflow_ question "Uniform sampling (by volume) within a cone", `questions/41749411`.
 Square and cube roots replaced with maximums.

-[^102]: Reference: [**"Sphere Point Picking"**](http://mathworld.wolfram.com/SpherePointPicking.html) in MathWorld (replacing inverse cosine with `atan2` equivalent).
+[^105]: Reference: [**"Sphere Point Picking"**](http://mathworld.wolfram.com/SpherePointPicking.html) in MathWorld (replacing inverse cosine with `atan2` equivalent).

-[^103]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965.)", arXiv:2108.00965.
+[^106]: In the privacy context, see, for example, Awan, J. and Rao, V., 2021. "[**Privacy-Aware Rejection Sampling**](https://arxiv.org/abs/2108.00965.)", arXiv:2108.00965.

-[^104]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
+[^107]: For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
 4, 2018; as well as Micciancio, D. and Walter, M., "Gaussian sampling over the integers: Efficient, generic, constant-time", in Annual International Cryptology Conference, August 2017 (pp. 455-485).

-[^105]: Schechtman, G., Zinn, J., On the volume of intersection of two Lp^n balls.
-1990.

-[^106]: Barthe, F., Guédon, O., et al., "A probabilistic approach to the geometry of the lP^N-ball", Annals of Probability 33(2), 2005.

-[^107]: Alternatively, if `p` is 2, generate a random point on the surface of an ball with `N+2` dimensions and the given radius (for example, using `RandomPointInHypersphere(N+2,radius,2)`), then discard the last two coordinates of that point (Harman, R., Lacko, V., "On decompositional algorithms for uniform sampling from n-spheres and n-balls," Journal of Multivariate Analysis 101(10), 2010).
-It is suspected that this also works for any positive `p`, not just 2.

 <a id=Appendix></a>
 ## Appendix